PascalCorpsman/mini_projects/GIT_gui/Readme.md

 ## !
 Attention !
 * This is a work in Progress project
-* As the aim is to "look" as close as possible, this does not mean, that the functionality is the same (or complete).
+* As the aim is to "look" as close as possible to Tortoise GIT, this does not mean, that the functionality is the same (or complete).

 ### Whats the goal of this gui if it is not a fully working toolchain ?